History of Big Basin Redwoods State Park

 What’s special about Big Basin?

-Big Basin is the oldest state park!
+Big Basin is the oldest state park and the birthplace of the American conservation movement!
 In 2002, we celebrated its 100 Year Anniversary!

 The story begins in 1889 at Henry Cowell Redwoods State Park when painter/photographer Andrew P. Hill was hired to take pictures of redwoods in Welch’s Grove (now Henry Cowell Redwoods State Park).
 But Welch would not let him take pictures of his grove so Hill traveled to Big Basin area instead.
 He was so inspired by the grandeur of the redwoods, and so alarmed that all these giants were being cut down, that he vowed that the magnificent trees should be saved for generations to enjoy.